illarionov/SamsungRilMulticlient/README.md

 =====================

 A test application that shows how to exec `invokeOemRilRequestRaw()` on Samsung phones without any privileges.
-As well as this is done in the [libsecril-client-sap](https://gitorious.org/replicant/hardware_samsung) library.
+The same way it's done in the [libsecril-client-sap](https://gitorious.org/replicant/hardware_samsung) library.

 ### Requirements